outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

 # Idea Implementations

-## implementation of idea: "code selection algorithm to select function combinations according to data structure & priority at function stack run time"
+## implementation of code selection algorithm to select function combinations according to data structure & priority at function stack run time
     - example:
     - select code that is optimized for fewest lines of code/quickest execution time/data storage usage/state storage/memory usage based on input data structure & variance
       - "if input has variance k, allow for conditions checking for parameters of variance"